ImAwsumm/ping-pong/README.md

-This is a siple python game made a friend of mine named @iambetter27
+This is a simple python game made a friend of mine named @iambetter27